-Proof of orders and judgements of courts of a designated country
+Proof of orders and judgments of courts of a designated country

-- 31. (1) For the purposes of sections 29 and 30, and of the other provisions of this Law as applied under section 29(2)- - (a) any order made or judgement given by a court of a designated country purporting to bear the seal of that court or to be signed by any person in his capacity as a judge, magistrate or officer of the court, shall be deemed without further proof to have been duly

-- sealed or, as the case may be, to have been signed by that person; and - (b) a document, duly authenticated, which purports to be a copy of any order made or judgement given by a court of a designated country shall be deemed without further proof to be a true copy. - (2) A document purporting to be a copy of any order made or judgement given by a court of a designated country is duly authenticated for the purpose of paragraph (1)(b) if it purports to be certified by any person in his capacity as a judge, magistrate or officer of the court in question or by or on behalf of the appropriate authority of the designated country. - 32 (1) For the purposes of sections 29 and 30 of this Law, and of the other provisions of this Law as applied by section 29(2), a certificate purporting to be issued by or on behalf of the appropriate authority of a designated country stating-
+- (a) any order made or judgment given by a court of a designated country purporting to bear the seal of that court or to be signed by any person in his capacity as a judge, magistrate or officer of the court, shall be deemed without further proof to have been duly sealed or, as the case may be, to have been signed by that person; and - (b) a document, duly authenticated, which purports to be a copy of any order made or judgment given by a court of a designated country shall be deemed without further proof to be a true copy. - (2) A document purporting to be a copy of any order made or judgment given by a court of a designated country is duly authenticated for the purpose of paragraph (1)(b) if it purports to be certified by any person in his capacity as a judge, magistrate or officer of the court in question or by or on behalf of the appropriate authority of the designated country.